conda/conda/docs/source/travis.rst

 Additional Steps
 ================

-If you need to support a package that doesn't have official Continuum builds, you may need to build it yourself, and add it to a Binstar channel.
+If you wish to support a package that doesn't have official Continuum builds, you can build it yourself, and add it to a Binstar channel.
 You can then add

 .. code-block:: yaml